-The unaudited pro forma results presented below for the three months ended March 31, 2008 and 2007 have been prepared to give effect to the CoLa Acquisition described above and our 2007 acquisitions of oil and natural gas properties and other interests from EnergyQuest Resources LP ("EnergyQuest Acquisition"), Newfield Exploration Mid-Continent Inc. ("Newfield Acquisition") and our 2007 acquisition of Amvest Osage, Inc. ("Amvest Acquisition") on our results of operations as if it had been consummated at the beginning of the period presented.
+The unaudited pro forma results presented below for the three months ended June 30, 2008 and 2007 and the six months ended June 30, 2008 and 2007 have been prepared to give effect to the CoLa Acquisition described above, our 2007 acquisitions of oil and natural gas properties and other interests from EnergyQuest Resources LP ("EnergyQuest Acquisition"), and Newfield Exploration Mid-Continent Inc. ("Newfield Acquisition") and our 2007 acquisition of Amvest Osage, Inc. ("Amvest Acquisition") on our results of operations as if these acquisitions had been consummated at the beginning of the periods presented.
 The unaudited pro forma results do not purport to represent what our results of operations actually would have been if this acquisition had been completed on such date or to project our results of operations for any future date or period.